What Is Hydroponic Farming?

 Limitations Of Hydroponics Farming

 Even though there are a lot of benefits of hydroponics there are many difficulties and challenges in its way for it to grow wider.
-The biggest challenge of hydroponic technology is its initial expenses required to set up this system.
+The initial expenses required to set up this system are the biggest challenge of hydroponic technology.
 It costs more to put in place than the traditional method of cultivation.
 Unlike traditional methods, hydroponic farming requires growing a particular type of plant to be fruitful.
 Since water needs regular circulation in the system, this technology requires motors, pumps, tanks, pipe arrangements that need a constant power supply that increases the costs of running the system.

 Liked This Post?
 Pin It Here